ElaineCasey/Confidence-framing-effects/README.md

 There is first a practice session with 10 trials.
 The main experiment consists of 6 blocks with 40 trials.

-At the beginning of each trial, a fixation cross is presented, with a size of 1 degree of visual angle, for 500ms.
+At the beginning of each trial, a fixation cross is presented for 500ms.
 The stimuli are presneted for 600ms.
 Participants are asked to respond using the left and right arrow keys.
-A likert scale with 4 options is then presented for participants to indicate their confidence on this trial.
-There is 500ms between each trial.
+Participants are then asked to indicate their confidence on this trial on a scale from 1 to 4 using the number keys.
+There is a 500ms break between each trial.

 #### Framing condition